 20% Off Blanks! >> For tips, extra details, and related products, click item images or names.
+Coronavirus Update: We are shipping full speed, and our Spokane Showroom is... (more info)

-Emerald is well-known as the birthstone for May.
-Emerald is a variety of the mineral beryl, colored green by trace amounts of chromium.
-In the United States, emeralds colored by vanadium are recognized as true emeralds, but in Europe, vanadium emeralds (sometimes called "Columbian Emeralds") are simply called "green beryl".
-Our beads are generally cut in China, and sometimes India.
-They are more likely to be chromium emeralds, but we are unable to confirm this.
 Most emeralds -- even in the fine jewelry industry -- are oiled as part of the post-cutting process.
 This improves clarity and stability.
 Bead-quality emeralds are almost guaranteed to be oiled, with either a natural or synthetic oil with refractive index close to that of an emerald.
 With bead-quality emeralds, the oil may have added color, although this is not acceptable with higher-grade emeralds.
 When cleaning emeralds of any quality, clean only with a soft cloth.
 Avoid tumblers, ultrasonic cleaners, and harsh chemicals.